Valley Fever: The deadly and incurable disease terrifying the west coast

 The incidence of Valley Fever – known scientifically as Coccidioidomycosis, and colloquially as “Cocci” – has increased substantially over the past 20 years on the US west coast, with the most epidemic regions found in Arizona and Southern California.

-Some experts believe the increase is related to climate change, with extreme weather making conditions more likely for the fungus to spread.
+Some experts believe the increase is related to the climate crisis, with extreme weather making conditions more likely for the fungus to spread.

 Last August the California Department of Public Health (CDPH) warned of potential increased risk of Valley Fever statewide after winter’s heavy rains and summer’s increasingly hot temperatures.
 In January the CDPH said that a total of 9,280 cases with onset dates in 2023 had been reported in California, higher than any other year on record.

-UCLA Health clinical microbiologist Dr Shaun Yang predicts that due to climate change and global warming, the currently endemic fungus will become “more widespread and cause more infections.”
+UCLA Health clinical microbiologist Dr Shaun Yang predicts that due to the climate crisis and global heating, the currently endemic fungus will become “more widespread and cause more infections.”

 Though public discussion about the dangers of the disease – which is incurable – may be relatively recent, concerns have been raised for over two decades, with an Arizona Senate health committee hearing in 2003 that Valley Fever could be used “as an agent of bioterrorism”.